-- You can use the box on (page 12/page 30) to plan your writing. - You will have 45 minutes to write.
+- Fill in the circle beside your selected writing topics (A, B, or C). - You can use the box on (page 17/page 37) to plan your writing. - You will have 45 minutes to write.
 You only have to write a first draft. - After you have completed your writing, please read it carefully.
 Look for places where you can make revisions or edits on your draft. - There are dictionaries and thesauri available. - If you finish your writing early, you can go back to review today's reading activities if you didn't get a chance to finish. - Once you have reviewed your work for the day, close your assessment booklet and keep it on your desk until I collect it. - You can work on your quiet activity at your desk until the assessment time is over.
 [Teacher can specify the quiet activity.] - Do you have any questions? - Please begin.

-- Begin timing the 45 minutes for writing. - Circulate around the room to make sure students are following directions and are at the correct place in their booklets. - If you see students who are unable to engage with the prompt, encourage them to write on a topic of their choice; you may suggest a known topic of interest.
-Students are not required to adhere to the prompt. - Do not otherwise help students with their writing.
+- Begin timing the 45 minutes for writing. - Circulate around the room to make sure students are following directions and are at the correct place in their booklets. - Do not help students with their writing.
 Students are expected to complete the task independently; this ensures a consistent administration for all students in the province. - In an effort to be responsive to students' experiences with reading and writing, there is a brief survey at the end of Day 2.
 Please encourage students to complete this, as we value their feedback. - When the 45 minutes are up, or earlier if all students have finished, please let the students know that the assessment for today is over.

-Step 12 Teacher Script The time for the writing section has ended.

-- Everyone who has not finished can keep working for another 15 minutes on either the reading or writing sections that you worked on today. - If you have finished, you can use this time to review your work from today.
-Make sure that you have answered all the reading questions and that your writing is complete. - [Day 2 only] After you have reviewed your work for today, please complete the survey on page 33 in your booklet.
+- The time for the writing section has ended. - Everyone who has not finished can keep working for another 15 minutes on either the reading or writing sections that you worked on today. - If you have finished, you can use this time to review your work from today.
+Make sure that you have answered all the reading questions and that your writing is complete. - [Day 2 only] After you have reviewed your work for today, please complete the survey on page 41 in your booklet.
 After you finish the survey, close your booklet and leave it on your desk. - You can work on your quiet activity at your desk until the assessment time is over.
 [Teacher can specify the quiet activity.]